 The three components forming the market orientation are positively and significantly correlated with one another.
 According to results of correlations analysis there is a positive relationship between (competitor orientation, inter-functional coordination) and general performance (p< 0.01, p< 0.05).
 In addition to as the results of analysis there is a positive relationship between competitor orientation and performance targeted and also average of market performance (p< 0.01, p< 0.05).
 Finally there is positive the correlation between customer orientation and performance of main competitor.
 This means while customer orientation of a company is increasing, performance as main competitor have been increasing.
 Results showed us business size (number of employee) has positive effect on business performance.
-Company's profit had been increasing down, the company's profits had been decreasing down, the company's profits had been decreasing down, the company is increasing up or while number of employee is decreasing while age of company is increasing up to 2006 or while company age is decreasing down to 1960 and prior, the company's profits had been getting high.
+Company's profit had been increasing while number of employee is increasing up or while number of employee is decreasing down, the company's profits had been decrasing down.
+Company's age had a negative relationship on business performance.
+For example company's profits had been decreasing while age of company is increasing up to 2006 or while company age is decreasing down to 1960 and prior, the company's profits had been getting high.

-Table 5.9 : Correlation of variables
+Table 5.9: Correlation of variables